In this series, I dig a little deeper into the meaning of psychological terms. This week’s term: judgementality

 I struggle with passing judgment on others’ intelligence (or more specifically, lack thereof).
 I’m a fairly intelligent person, and there are a lot of stupid people out there in the world.
 I sometimes feel kind of guilty about this, since it seems so snobbish, and I’m not always sure where the line lies between making an observation and being critical.

-In my work I think I probably struggle the most with being judgmental regarding antisocial types.
-My clinical approach is to give a very controlled, matter-of-fact non-reaction when they talk about their criminal and other assorted nasty behaviour, but on the inside I’m thinking damn this dude is a scumbag.
+In my work as a mental health nurse, I think I probably struggle the most with judgementality when it comes to people with antisocial personality disorder.
+My clinical approach is to give a very controlled, matter-of-fact non-reaction when they talk about their criminal and other assorted nasty behaviour, but on the inside, I’m thinking damn this dude is a scumbag.
 So much for empathy.

 I think it’s not a bad idea for all of us to give some thought to our own particular flavour of judgementality and whether it’s helping or hindering us.
 What are some of the contexts in which you find yourself passing judgment on others?